Register for 2018 anad 2019 workshops below!

 Topics covered will include:

-- Creating powerful and self-sustaining classroom communities, where all members feel connected, involved, and responsible
+- How to create powerful and self-sustaining communities, where all members feel connected, involved, and responsible

 - The power and process of perception

-- “Managing discipline situations with minimal conflict and maximum positive outcomes
+- How to manage discipline situations with minimal conflict and maximum positive outcomes

-- Developing healthy expectations about what you can and cannot accomplish with your students
+- How to understand and have healthy expectations about what you can accomplish

-- Letting go of what you can’t control, without giving up your core responsibility as a teacher and a leader
+- How to let go of what you can’t control, without giving up your core responsibility as a leader, boss, teacher, colleague, spouse, partner, or parent

 - Distinguishing when to use a power-based approach and when to use a relationship-based approach to teaching and problem-solving